apmitchell18/dql_vhot/content/00_Lab_Introduction/index.md

 <br>

-This lab will introduce you to the fundamentals of DQL, including:
+This lab will introduce you to the basics of DQL, including:
 - The essential commands of DQL
+- Available data types to query with DQL
 - Constructing a basic DQL query
 - Using DQL in Notebooks to explore data

+You will then practice using DQL to solve practical use cases, including:
 - Querying monitored entities and their relationships in DQL
 - Creating charts using the DQL Timeseries command.
+- Querying information on business event data
+- Writing optimized queries.

 <br>

-Upon completing this lab, you will be able to use DQL to query basic information on logs, entities, and metrics.
+Upon completing this course, you will be ready to use DQL to take full advantage of the capatilies of Grail and solve complex use cases.

-Advanced DQL use cases will be covered in the next HOT session: **DQL in Practice**

 <br>